 Each Azure AD group can be mapped to a Bridgecrew role and a list of permitted accounts.

-- On the lower half of the Azure AD integration page enter the name of an Azure AD group.
+- Enter the name of an Azure AD group.
 Use Add to add a row for each group you want to map.

-- Select a Bridgecrew role (see Roles for precise definitions).
+- Select a Member role (see Roles for precise definitions).

 - Select one or more permitted accounts.